MichaelCurrin/dev-cheatsheets/cheatsheets/gmail.md

 e.g.

 ```
-in:promotions is:read -starred
+in:promotions is:read -is:starred
 ```
 ```
-in:inbox  is:read -starred
+in:inbox is:read -is:starred before:2020-01-01
 ```